Dry cleaners

 Regulation of dry cleaners

-Please do not submit any applications at this time and check regular updates.
-We are not currently able to receive, verify or determine applications for PPC Part A & B.
+We are not currently able to receive, verify or determine applications for PPC Part A.

 Dry cleaning is a solvent emission activity listed in Schedule 2, Part 1 of the Pollution Prevention and Control (Scotland) Regulations 2012, which means that if you carry out such a process you must hold a SEPA issued permit to legally operate.
 This permit contains dry cleaner standard rules which must be complied with at all times.